JakeDern/otel-arrow/docs/otap_basics.md

 allows them to be joined together to reconstruct a complete Logs signal.
 Metrics and Traces are similarly represented, though with more tables.

+This is how we will think of Logs, Metrics, and Traces for the remainder of this document.

 ### Transport

 To transmit this data model, OTAP is defined in terms of a